Tillerson faces many unfilled top spots at State Department

 His comments come on the heels of tensions between the White House and Secretary of State that grew so thick this month as to spark speculation about Tillerson’s possible resignation.
 Last week, Tillerson dismissed those rumors when he turned around at the top of a bilateral meeting to shouted questions to respond, "I’m not going anywhere."

-A beginning report on the plans for a reorganization of the State Department are due to the Office of Management and Budget in the middle of September, but Tillerson has told Congress it will not begin in earnest until the end of this year or beginning of 2018.
+A beginning report on the plans for a reorganization of the State Department are due to the Office of Management and Budget in the middle of September, but Tillerson has told Congress the reshuffling will not begin in earnest until the end of this year or beginning of 2018.

 In the meantime, the Secretary of State said Wednesday that the majority of people he comes into contact with are excited about the redesign of the agency, which he describes as an "employee-led effort."